 12:15 – 12:45 Lunch

 3:50 – 4:00 Team Time and Dismissal

-If you attend an MTR partner middle school: This includes Kingsbury Middle, Treadwell Middle, Lester Middle, Hanley Middle, Sherwood Middle, Douglass Middle, and Soulsville Charter School.
+If you attend an MTR partner middle school: This includes Kingsbury Middle, Treadwell Middle, Lester Middle, Sherwood Middle, Douglass Middle, A. Maceo Walker Middle, Havenview Middle, John P. Freeman, Geeter Middle, and Soulsville Charter School.
 Click here to apply if attending one of these listed partner middle schools.

 If you attend another SCS middle school: Current 6th graders attending other Shelby County Schools are welcome to apply.
 Our focus is on empowering students interested in STEM from under-resourced neighborhoods.
 Priority will be given based on the middle school you attend.
 Click here to apply if attending another SCS middle school besides the MTR partner schools listed above.
 The deadline to apply is Saturday, February 9.